Citizen Contribution to Local Public Services: Field Experiments in Institutions incorporating Social Information

 Current projects include:

-2) Field and survey experiments as methods, including the recent book Experiments in Public Management Research (eds: Oliver James, Sebastian Jilke, Gregg Van Ryzin, Cambridge University Press 2017).
+3) Field and survey experiments as methods, including the book Experiments in Public Management Research (eds: Oliver James, Sebastian Jilke, Gregg Van Ryzin, Cambridge University Press 2017).
 The bookis an overview of the relationship between experiments and public management theory, the benefits of using experimental designs, and sets out contemporary contributions to understanding key topics.
 Book: Experiments in Public Management Research.

-Short Bio: Following his undergraduate BA in Philosophy, Politics and Economics at St Anne's College, University of Oxford he completed his MSc (with Distinction) and PhD in the Department of Government at the London School of Economics, University of London.
+Short Bio: Following his undergraduate BA in Philosophy, Politics and Economics at St Anne's College, University of Oxford he completed his MSc and PhD in the Department of Government at the London School of Economics, University of London.
 He has held academic posts at LSE (lecturer) and at Exeter (lecturer, senior lecturer and reader).
 He has also worked in HM Treasury on an academic placement and with bodies including the World Bank, OECD, UK National Audit Office and Audit Commission.

 James, O., Leth Olsen, A., Moynihan, D. and Van Ryzin, G.G.
 (2020) Behavioral Public Performance, Cambridge, Cambridge University Press.